 Cross your I’s and dot your T’s.

-What we should be doing is asking ourselves questions which will help us get to the heart of the matter:
+What we should be doing is asking ourselves questions that will help us get to the heart of the matter:

 - What is my aim right now in relating to him?